Bide1101/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

-This repository provides basic code for web stack debugging
+This repository provides basic code for web stack debugging.